-To protect your email, social media accounts and the rest of your online life, strong passwords are so important.
+To protect your email, social networking accounts and the rest of your online life, strong passwords are essential.

-But setting and remembering a strong password can be as easy as singing your favourite song.
+But setting and remembering it can be as easy as singing your favourite song.

 Here's our step-by-step guide to how lyrics can help you stay safe online.

 Take the first letter of each word to make the basis of your password.
 That gives us GMTFLICAAM.
 Not bad, but it could someone who knows your music taste possibly guess it?

 Mix lower and upper case letters to make the password a little harder to guess.
 You should end up with something like: GmTFLICaam